 I have to say there is a lot of competition, but what I always try to do is to make things that are different; I am not afraid to take risks, and also, clients are a priority; I have to make them happy.
 When clients are happy and they trust you, they will always come back and recommend you wildly.

 How do you ensure your brand stands the test of time and remains relevant?

-My focus is to make bold and contemporary pieces, jewellery that any woman can wear.
+My focus is to make bold and contemporary pieces, and jewellery that any woman can wear.
 I always strive to reinvent my brand and make pieces that are very fashion-forward.

-Looking back, is there something you wish you understood about starting your own business before you ever started?
+Looking back, is there something you wish you had understood about starting your own business before you ever started?